Policies and Regulations

 Since FY 2007, the OLC Group has hosted classes at junior high schools in Urayasu City.

-Dance became compulsory for first- and second-year junior-high-school students in FY 2012.
-In response, in-school dance classes began to be offered in FY 2013.
+Dance became mandatory for first- and second-year junior high school students in FY 2012.
+In response, in-school dance classes began in FY 2013.

-The program aims at supporting the education of children in local communities by providing dance classes leveraging the OLC Group’s unique human resources and skills.
+The program aims at supporting the education of children in local communities by providing dance classes to municipal schools in Urayasu city, with the OLC Group’s unique human resources and skills.

-In FY 2018, a total of five choreographers and dancers held dance classes in January 2019 for around 170 and 130 first-year students at Tomioka Junior High School and Mihama Junior High School, respectively, both municipal schools in Urayasu City.
+In FY 2019, a choreographer and four dancers, held dance classes for approximately 230 first-year students at Horie Junior High School in October 2019 and for approximately 160 first-year students at Takasu Junior High School in November 2019.
+Both are municipal schools in Urayasu City.

 Since FY 2005, the OLC Group has hosted the “OLC Group Work Experience Program – We Make Happiness” in conjunction with the career education initiatives implemented by the Ministry of Education, Culture, Sports, Science and Technology.

-In November 2018, 41 and 43 second-year students from Miakegawa Junior High School and Horie Junior High School, respectively, both municipal schools in Urayasu City, tried their hand at a total of 17 types of jobs including decorating, answering phone calls, preparing for fires and earthquakes, working at Ikspiari information center and cinema, and making beds at hotels.
+In November 2019, 38 second-year students from Irifune Junior High School and 48 second-year from Tomioka Junior High School, both municipal schools in Urayasu City, tried their hand at a total of 16 types of jobs including decorating, answering phone calls, preparing for fires and earthquakes, working at the Ikspiari information center and cinema, and making beds at hotels.

 Supporting Community Events

-The OLC Group supports various events held in Urayasu City such as, for example, lending our facilities for use as the venue for the city’s official Coming-of-Age Day ceremony for 20-year-olds.
+The OLC Group supports various events held in Urayasu City such as, lending our facilities for use as the venue for the city’s official Coming-of-Age Day ceremony for 20 year olds.

-In FY 2018, we helped host Play Time for Families: Smiles and Dreams 2018 (August), the Urayasu City Sports Fair (October), the Urayasu Citizens’ Festival (October) and the Tokyo Bay Urayasu City Marathon (February).
+In FY 2019, we helped host Play Time for Families: Smiles and Dreams 2019 (August), the Urayasu City Sports Fair (October; cancelled due to a typhoon), the Urayasu Citizens’ Festival (October), and the Tokyo Bay Urayasu City Marathon (February).

 Cooperation in Urayasu City’s Coming-of-Age Day Ceremony

-As part of its efforts to contribute to the local community, Oriental Land has provided Tokyo Disneyland as the venue for Urayasu City’s Coming-of-Age ceremony since 2002.
+As part of its efforts to contribute to the local community, Oriental Land Co., Ltd., has provided Tokyo Disneyland as the venue for Urayasu City’s Coming-of-Age ceremony since 2002.

-On January 14, 2019, the Urayasu City Coming-of-Age Day ceremony was held in Tokyo Disneyland’s Showbase.
-This year’s theme was, “Tsumugu––Weaving the future: From Heisei to the new era.”
-The arrival into adulthood of some 1,631 young people was officially recognized in the ceremony.
+On January 13, 2020, the Urayasu City Coming-of-Age Day ceremony was held in Tokyo Disneyland’s Showcase.
+This year’s theme was, “Gather, Connect, Create — First step toward a Smiling Future.”
+The arrival into adulthood of 1,677 young people was officially recognized in the ceremony.